Mindfulness-Based Cognitive Therapy (MBCT)

 Whilst taking part in the course it is important to remember that it can be stressful to take the course.
 Finding the time to practice involves a shift in routine.
 Things may appear to be feeling more intense and challenging.
 The programme encourages us to bring a high degree of attention to everything, even the unpleasant or difficult things we are experiencing in our lives.
 This forms an important part of the learning to stay and be with problems and difficulties, rather than turn away from them and avoid them.
 There is little opportunity or time during the course to discuss any current or past personal problems not related to the practices.
 If necessary, these should be pursued through individual work with a counsellor or other appropriate support.

 NB.
-The course starting on the 2nd March 2020 will be videotaped for supervision purposes.
+The course starting in August 2021 will be videotaped for supervision purposes.
 The camera will though solely be pointed towards the teacher and no participants will be on screen.

 NB.
 The course will be videotaped for supervision purposes.
 The camera will though solely be pointed towards the teacher and no participants will be on screen.